-Next, for those who use Windows in multiple languages, it will be easier to set a default language for Windows apps and services.
+For those who use Windows in multiple languages, it will be easier to set a default language for Windows apps and services.

 Whenever something goes wrong with your laptop or computer, you’ll typically need to download an ISO from Microsoft or use the in-built media included with your PC to reinstall Windows 10.
-Well, with the 20H1 update, Microsoft is making it easier to re-install the operating system.
+Well, with the 20H1 update, Microsoft is making it easier to reinstall the operating system.

-In addition to the big changes above, there are some other interesting changes with 20H1 in both the Task Manager and settings.
+There are some other interesting changes coming with 20H1 in both the Task Manager and settings.
 Users will be able to see disk types and GPU temperatures in the task manager, and they’ll also be able to control and limit the bandwidth used by Windows Update.

-Unlike the 19H2 update which is more focused on minor tweaks to Windows, this 20H1 release delivers on more new features.
-As this update isn’t due for release until the second half of 2020, you can expect Microsoft to keep tweaking the experience and add more over time.
+Unlike the last year’s November 2019 Update, which is more focused on minor tweaks to Windows, this 20H1 release delivers on more new features.
+As this update isn’t due for another few months, you can expect Microsoft to keep tweaking the experience and add more over time.

-- Windows 7 vs. Windows 10: Which is better?
+- Windows 11 vs. Windows 10: finally time to upgrade?